Opser vs. Claude Cowork

 Claude CoworkStrongFrontier Claude models

-OpserStrongSame class of model, inside a workspace
+OpserStrongSame class of model, inside your business system

-Autonomous task executionPlan and complete multi-step work end-to-end
+Autonomous executionPlan and complete multi-step work end-to-end

 Claude CoworkStrongCore strength on the desktop